Subject Matter

-The purpose of COSH! and its parent company CoCreate Good Life is to accelerate the transition towards a more sustainable, circular and ethically responsible fashion and retail sector.
-COSH! aims to guide consumers and businesses in making sustainable choices that contribute to a strong local economy and to the circular economy.
+The purpose of COSH! and its parent company CoCreate Good Life is to accelerate the transition towards a more sustainable, circular, and ethically responsible fashion and retail sector.
+COSH! aims to guide consumers and businesses in making sustainable choices that contribute to a strong local economy and the circular economy.

-1. Guidance of Consumers
+1. Consumer Guidance

 This includes: